Fun Things to do in Lightning Ridge

 Green Car Door Tour

-Our tour guide suggested we do the green door tour in the late afternoon to time our visit for sunset – perfect advice!
+Our tour guide suggested we do the green door route in the late afternoon to time our visit for sunset – perfect advice!
 It was spectacular – reminded me a lot of an Uluru sunset.

 Four people apparently built the Stone Labyrinth in six hours.